Skip to content

 4 Mistakes to Avoid When Watering Tomato Plants

-Tomatoes are ideal for beginner gardeners, but there are a few things to bear in mind when watering them
+Tomatoes are ideal for beginner gardeners, but there are a few things to keep in mind when watering them.

-Tomato plants are considered vegetables for novice gardeners, but there are a few mistakes you can make when watering them Photo: Getty Images
+Tomato plants are considered ideal for novice gardeners, but there are some common mistakes to avoid when watering them.
+Photo: Getty Images

 Share article

-A typical mistake when watering tomato plants is to pour the water directly onto the soil near the roots.
-The plants do not like water from above.
-The reason for this is that the plants are very susceptible to fungi.
-Water on the leaves or stems can encourage the growth of fungi and mold.
-For this reason, tomato plants do not tolerate rain well either.
-It is advisable to plant them in a sheltered spot.
+A typical mistake when watering tomato plants is to pour water directly onto the soil near the roots.
+The plants don’t like water from above.
+The reason is that they are very susceptible to fungi.
+Water on the leaves or stems can promote fungal and mold growth.
+For this reason, tomato plants don’t tolerate rain well either.
+It’s advisable to plant them in a sheltered spot.

-Tomatoes don’t like it too dry, nor do they like to have wet feet.
-You should avoid this mistake when watering tomato plants and always make sure you use the right amount of water.
-The top layer of soil should be slightly dry and a little crumbly; only then can the next watering take place.
-Water slowly and make sure that enough water has been given.
-The roots of the tomato plants can dry out quickly.
+Tomatoes don’t like it too dry, nor do they like wet feet.
+This mistake should be avoided when watering tomato plants, and the right amount of water should always be ensured.
+The top layer of soil should be slightly dry and crumbly before the next watering.
+Water slowly and make sure enough water is given.
+The roots of tomato plants can dry out quickly.

 More on the topic

-4th Mistake — Water That Is Too Cold
+4. Mistake – The water is Too Cold

-Just like for us, a cold bath is unpleasant for tomatoes.
-Firstly, they can go into shock, and secondly, cold water causes stress for plants.
-Under certain circumstances, the roots can no longer extract all the nutrients they need from the soil, resulting in deficiency symptoms.
-The consequences of this watering error are leaf loss or leaf discoloration and an impaired tomato harvest.
-It is better to water tomatoes with lukewarm water.
+Just like us, a cold bath is unpleasant for tomatoes.
+Cold water can shock the plants and cause stress.
+The roots may then be unable to absorb all necessary nutrients from the soil, leading to deficiencies.
+The consequences of this watering mistake include leaf loss or discoloration and impaired tomato harvest.
+It’s better to water tomatoes with lukewarm water.

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.